 In this way, the IRS recognized that the majority of money paid for college seating rights represented a charitable contribution, rather than a ticket purchase.
 Unfortunately, that tax break has been eliminated, starting in the 2018 tax year.

 Don’t worry about knowing these tax rules.
 TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for.
 If you have tax questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years experience and get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.
+TurboTax Live CPAs or Enrolled Agents are available in English and Spanish, year round and can even review, sign, and file your tax return.